mrmarkuz/ns8-moodle/README.md

   - Add a Software repository pointing to `https://repo.mrmarkuz.com/ns8/updates/`, check out the [repo webpage](https://repo.mrmarkuz.com) how to do it.

+The first startup takes about 4 minutes as Moodle gets freshly installed by an install script.
+You can follow the process on the logs page.

 ## Configuration

 Set the FQDN and the admin name and password in the app settings.